philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 commensurate with the actual proportions of MBTI types.
 As a result, it was clear that some cleaning in the dataset would be necessary in order to improve the accuracy of the proportional representation of each MBTI type.

+### Categorization of Type Indicators in Four Dimensions

+Four different categories were created for the type indicators in order to understand the distribution of types indicators in the dataset.

+The first category was for Introversion (I)/Extroversion (E), the second category was for Intuition (N)/Sensing (S), the third was for Thinking (T)/Feeling (F)and the fourthcategory was for Judging (J)/Perceiving (P).
+As a result, for each category, one letter will return and at the end there will be four letters that represent one of the 16 personality types in the MBTI.
+For instance, if the first category is returning I, the second category is returning N, the third category is returning T and the fourth category is returning J, the relevant personality type would be INTJ.

+\\Insert Image here

+For the first category of Introversion (I)/Extroversion (E), the distribution of Introversion (I)  is much greater than Extroversion (E).
+Similarly, for the second category which is Intuition (N)/Sensing (S), the distribution of Intuition (N)  is much higher than Sensing (S). for the third category which is Thinking (T)/Feeling (F), the distribution of Feeling (F)  is slightly more than Thinking (T).
+Finally, for the fourth category which is Judging (J)/ Perceiving (P), the distribution of Perceiving (P)  is greater than Judging (J).

 ## CV Analysis